-aculty: Kunga Course Year 10 Subject: Kunga Kanapinan Yerkalalpatawia - 'Building Children to Lead the Way' ength of Course: Full Year (delivered one lesson a week over the course of the year) Pre-Requisites: N/A ACE Code: 1PLP10 The Kunga Course is designed to support the development of 'Future Ready Citizens' who are: self-awa re and responsible for themselves; commit ed to life-long learning and improvement; and meaningful contributors to their cor nmunities ie Year 10 Kunga Coi urse is built around the ongoing exploration of four inquiries, with one being the ke y focus each term: Inquiry 1: Wi no am I and how do I positively contribute to my school and wider community?
-Inquiry 2: How do I want to contribute to the world?
-Inquiry 3: What d oes it take to be a life-long learner?
-Inquiry 4: How do I look after myself (and others) and why is this important? themselves and their pathways; risk-mana es students explore various concepts and develop key skills in relation to these, inc learning; reflection; capability development; skills and mindsets for success; goal s gement and self-care. etting; career development and Students complete v semester graded rep arious tasks as part of Kunga Course and grades and progress are reported through orts. progress checks and end of Work completed in t he Year 10 Kunga Course finalises the evidence required for the compulsory SACE P ersonal Learning Plan (PLP) - awarded to students at the end of this year who have successfully engaged in Kung aculty: The Arts Year 10 Subject: Music 1 ength of Course: Semester Pre-Requisites: Competent achievement in Year 0 Music Competent achievement in Year 9 Music Students need to be proficient at an instrument and it is strongly recomment adad that they attend Students need to be proficient at an instrument and it is strongly recomment weekly instrumental lessons either through the school or privately (see 'Ad • - Course Leads to: Year 10 Music 2, SACE Stage 1 Advanced Music 1 & 2, Stage 1 Music Experience 1 Q Z. ·
+Faculty: Kunga Course Year 10

+Subject: Kunga Kanapinan Yerkalalpatawia - 'Building Children to Lead the Way'

+Length of Course: Full Year (delivered one lesson a week over the course of the year)

+Pre-Requisites: N/A

+SACE Code: 1PLP10

+The Kunga Course is designed to support the development of 'Future Ready Citizens' who are: self-aware and responsible for themselves; committed to life-long learning and improvement; and meaningful contributors to their communities

+The Year 10 Kunga Course is built around the ongoing exploration of four inquiries, with one being the key focus each term:

+- Inquiry 1: Who am I and how do I positively contribute to my school and wider community? - Inquiry 2: How do I want to contribute to the world? - Inquiry 3: What does it take to be a life-long learner? - Inquiry 4: How do I look after myself (and others) and why is this important?

+Through these inquires students explore various concepts and develop key skills in relation to these, including: understanding themselves and their learning; reflection; capability development; skills and mindsets for success; goal setting; career development and pathways; risk-management and self-care.

+Students complete various tasks as part of Kunga Course and grades and progress are reported through progress checks and end of semester graded reports.

+Work completed in the Year 10 Kunga Course finalises the evidence required for the compulsory SACE Personal Learning Plan (PLP) subject.
+PLP will be awarded to students at the end of this year who have successfully engaged in Kunga Course and completed the evidence required in Years 8-10.

+Faculty: The Arts Year 10

+Subject: Music 1

+Length of Course: Semester

+Pre-Requisites: Competent achievement in Year 9 Music Students need to be proficient at an instrument and it is strongly required weekly instrumental lessons either through the school or privately (•

+Course Leads to: Year 10 Music 2, SACE Stage 1 Advanced Music 1 & 2, Stage 1 Music Exper rience 1 & 2.